-The fund is made up in a way to mimic the index it wants to follow.
-The investor’s money does not underperform or outperform the index, but gives returns similar to what the benchmark achieves.
+The fund is made up of a way to mimic the index it wants to follow.
+The investor’s money does not underperform or outperform the index but gives returns similar to what the benchmark achieves.

 ETFs are passively managed funds.